Dot (computer)

 The Dot, styled as DOT is a portable computer released by Computer Devices, Inc. (CDI) in April 1983.
 It has an Intel 8088 processor and up to 704 KB of RAM, while its screen is capable of producing graphics at a resolution of up to 1024 by 254 pixels.
 Not fully IBM PC compatible, the Dot was a commercial failure and was a major factor in CDI's Chapter 11 bankruptcy in November 1983.

 Specifications

 The Dot's primary microprocessor is an Intel 8088, although customers could have optionally purchased a Z80 expansion board that allows it to run CP/M. The computer has 32 KB of RAM stock (expandable to 704 KB); a 9-inch-wide, 5-inch-tall CRT monitor; and one 3.5-inch floppy disk drive manufactured by Sony, inventors of the format.
 Options included MS-DOS as a native operating system; a dual serial port card; a second 3.5-inch floppy drive; a thermal printer that attaches to the top of the computer; a 300/1200-baud modem; and an Intel 8087 floating-point co-processor.
-The video card supports rendering graphics at pixel resolutions of 640 by 200 or 1024 by 254, while the optional thermal printer can output 132-line text, for a perfect facsimile of the computer's text display mode.
+The video card supports rendering graphics at pixel resolutions of 640 x 200 or 1024 x 254, while the optional thermal printer can output 132-line text, for a perfect facsimile of the computer's text display mode.